CharonWangg/charonwangg-academic/content/project/nmos6502/index.md

 slides: ""
 ---

-Causal inference (CI) from time-varying data is important in neuroscience, medicine, and machine learning.
-Techniques for CI include randomized experiments which are generally unbiased but expensive.
-It also includes algorithms like regression, matching, and Granger causality, which are only correct under very strong assumptions made by human designers.
-However, as we found in other areas of machine learning, human designers are usually not quite right and are usually outperformed by data driven approaches.
-Here we thus take a system with a large number of causal components (transistors), the NMOS 6502 processor, and meta-learn the causal inference procedure.
-We find that this procedure far outperforms human designed inference procedures, like raw correlations, mutual information, or Granger causality.
-We argue that causal inference should consider, where possible, a supervised approach, where CI procedures are learned on large temporal datasets with known causal relations.
-This promises a new approach towards CI in neural and medical data and for the broader machine learning community.
+Causal discovery (CD) from time-varying data is important in neuroscience, medicine, and machine learning.
+Techniques for CD include randomized experiments which are generally unbiased but expensive.
+It also includes algorithms like regression, matching, and Granger causality, which are only correct under strong assumptions made by human designers.
+However, as we found in other areas of machine learning, humans are usually not quite right and are usually outperformed by data-driven approaches.
+Here we test if we can improve causal discovery in a data-driven way.
+We take a system with a large number of causal components (transistors), the MOS 6502 processor, and meta-learn the causal discovery procedure represented as a neural network.
+We find that this procedure far outperforms human-designed causal discovery procedures, such as Mutual Information and Granger Causality.
+We argue that the causality field should consider, where possible, a supervised approach, where CD procedures are learned from large datasets with known causal relations instead of being designed by a human specialist.
+Our findings promise a new approach toward CD in neural and medical data and for the broader machine learning community.

-{{< figure src="projects/nmos6502/noise.png" caption="ausal inference method comparison in the pairwise transistor relationship classification" >}}
+{{< figure src="projects/nmos6502/noise.png" caption="Methods comparison under different scales of noise" >}}